gbv/jskos-tools/README.md

 mappingToCsv(mapping)
 ```

-Concept labels are included only if configuration field `language` is set.
+Concept labels and creators are included only if configuration field `language` is set.
 The order of CSV fields is fromNotation, (fromLabel,) toNotation, (toLabel,) mappingType.

 #### serializeCSV
 Returns a function to serialize an array as CSV row as configured with [CSV Dialect](<https://frictionlessdata.io/specs/csv-dialect/>).